 We offer four different plan packages, which include the Pricing Set - 1 Set, Construction Set - 5 Sets, PDF Plan Set, and electronic CAD files.
 If you are ready to build a home as drawn, the Construction Set - 5 Set package provides a set for yourself, your builder, mortgage lender, insurance company, local building department, and several subcontractors.
 If you need more than 5 sets or plan to make modifications, then we recommend the PDF Plan Set package.
 These plans can be printed as needed.

-A PDF Plan Set is a digital version of the construction drawings, formatted for printing on large paper (most often 24” x 36”).
-This option allows you - through qualified architects and engineers - to legally modify the design without having to completely redraw the plan.
+A PDF Plan Set is an electronic file of the construction drawings, formatted most often for 24” x 26” output, which allows you - through qualified architects and engineers - to legally modify the design without having to completely redraw the plan.
 As a derivative work, you are only allowed to build the home a single time under copyright restrictions.
 The CAD set serves the same function, but provides the drawings in an electronic format.
 [Note: not all Southern Living house plans are available as CAD sets.]

 A mirrored, or reverse print set, is a printed copy of your house resulting in the same image you would see if you held the drawing up to a mirror.
 Everything, including the text, is backward in relation to the original design.
 A Mirrored (reverse print) set is often ordered to meet the particular demands of the building site.

 A materials list contains the building supplies needed to construct the infrastructure of your new house, including lumber, insulation, rafters, concrete, and hardware.
-Please contact us if you would like to receive a quote or bid for a particular plan.
+Please contact us if you would like additional information about the plans for which a materials list is available.

 A Study Plan includes all of the information that can be found online for a particular plan, including plan details, floor plans, and renderings.
 A Study Plan also includes the four exterior elevations.